Chinese philosophy: Chinese philosophy as a philosophy

 The debate over whether the thought of ancient Chinese masters should be called philosophy has been discussed since the introduction of this academic discipline into China.
-See Legitimacy of Chinese philosophy for details.
+See Historiography of Chinese philosophy for details.

 Concepts

 Although the individual philosophical schools differ considerably, they nevertheless share a common vocabulary and set of concerns.

 Among the terms commonly found in Chinese philosophy are: